Travel Info/Tips

 ADDITIONAL INFORMATION

-DRINKING WATER: The tap water at all locations is considered safe to drink but cheap bottled water can be purchased locally and is preferred.
-Bottled water is provided on Acklins by the lodge, so use it.
+DRINKING WATER: The tap water at all locations may or may not be considered safe to drink.
+Bottled water is provided at all destinations, so use it.
 No sense taking any chances with the local water.

 DRESS CODE is Casual.
 Shirts and shoes should be worn in Restaurants.

-SNAKES & BUGS: There are no dangerous snakes on Eleuthera or Acklins.
-Not too many problems with insects although "no-see-ums" (tiny sand flies) can be bothersome in the evening if there is no breeze.
-There are sometimes mosquitoes too.
+SNAKES & BUGS: There are no dangerous snakes in the Bahamas.
+Bugs are generally not a problem, although "no-see-ums" (tiny sand flies) and mosquitoes can be bothersome in the morning & evening if there is no breeze.
 Bring insect repellent in case.
 It helps to cover your ankles/legs if the no-see-ums/mosquitoes are out.